gkzz/openCV_sample/README.md

-# openCV for Python Sample Code
+# Sample Code's openCV for Python

 ## How to setup??